facebook/react-native-website/website/versioned_docs/version-0.50/touchableopacity.md

 title: TouchableOpacity
 original_id: touchableopacity
 ---

 A wrapper for making views respond properly to touches.
 On press down, the opacity of the wrapped view is decreased, dimming it.

-Opacity is controlled by wrapping the children in an Animated.View, which is added to the view hiearchy.
+Opacity is controlled by wrapping the children in an Animated.View, which is added to the view hierarchy.
 Be aware that this can affect layout.

 Example: